Jim Smith (footballer, born 1940): Managerial career

 He brought in Steve McClaren as first-team coach, and in their first full season they guided Derby to runners-up spot in Division One and promotion to the Premier League.
-Derby finished in the top half of the table for their first three seasons in the top flight, but after two seasons where relegation was only narrowly avoided, Smith was offered, and refused, the post of Director of Football.
+Derby finished in the top half of the table for their first three seasons in the top flight, but after two seasons where relegation was only narrowly avoided, Smith was offered, and declined, the post of Director of Football.
 He resigned in October 2001, to be replaced by Colin Todd.
-Derby had spent 5 consecutive seasons in the top flight under Jim Smith.
+Derby had spent five consecutive seasons in the top flight under Jim Smith.

 In January 2002, Smith was appointed assistant manager at Coventry City, working alongside Roland Nilsson.
-Smith and Nilsson were sacked three months later, after presiding over performances described as "totally unacceptable" and failing to achieve a playoff place.
+Smith and Nilsson were dismissed three months later, after presiding over performances described as "totally unacceptable" and failing to achieve a playoff place.
 Later that year, Harry Redknapp appointed Smith as his assistant at former club Portsmouth.
 Smith helped Redknapp win the Division One title at the first attempt in 2002–03, and played his part as the club established itself in the Premier League.
 In November 2004, both Smith and Redknapp resigned from Portsmouth after the appointment of a Director of Football.
 Redknapp became the manager of Southampton two weeks later, and after rejecting the position of chief scout, Smith was appointed his assistant.
 As part of a "cost-cutting exercise" following Southampton's relegation from the Premier League, Smith's initial six-month contract was not extended.

 After nearly a year out of football, Smith returned to front-line management in March 2006 as manager of Oxford United for the second time, and was also given a seat on the board of directors.

 He failed to stave off relegation to the Conference National, but they came close to an immediate return to the Football League, finishing second and losing on penalties in the 2006–07 play-off semi-final.
 In November 2007, after a poor start to the season, Smith decided it was time to "put the interests of the club before his own and ... step down as manager and concentrate on his director's role full-time".

-Following the sacking of Darren Patterson in November 2008, Smith took over as caretaker manager; the team remained unbeaten for the few weeks until Chris Wilder's appointment.
+Following the dismissal of Darren Patterson in November 2008, Smith took over as caretaker manager; the team remained unbeaten for the few weeks until Chris Wilder's appointment.
 Smith stepped down from the board in 2009.